 MMAs have higher peel strength and are more temperature resistant.
 They develop strength faster allowing parts to be used sooner.
 It is also worth noting the different processing conditions used for MMAs.
 For example, the two components of MMAs can each be applied separately to one of the materials being bonded together, and the MMA will not begin to cure until the joints are brought together, combining the components.
 This means that you do not have to deal with precise mixing ratios to get a good bond.
 It is important to remember that MMAs do tend to have a strong smell, meaning you should have good ventilation when applying them and they are flammable so some care is needed.

-At Gluegun.com we offer methyl methacrylate adhesives from several different manufactures including ASI, 3M and Loctite.
+At Gluegun.com we offer methyl methacrylate adhesives from several different manufacturers including Infinity Bond, ASI, 3M, and Loctite.
 We always work to make sure that we provide you with the highest quality products available.
 MMAs will help you complete your projects easily and provide superior performance in many key areas.
 Our adhesive experts are always here to answer any questions you have about products or applications.
 Please contact us today for more information.